Positional sleep apnea and how it impacts your health

 In some cases, simply avoiding the supine position can be enough to successfully treat sleep apnea.
 This is often achieved with positional therapy.
 Positional therapy attempts to treat positional sleep apnea by managing, and in some cases, correcting, what position someone sleeps in.

-Different kinds of sleep positioners
+Position pillows and other kinds of sleep positioners

 - This is one anyone can make themselves.
 Fill a tube sock with tennis balls, then sew the sock down the back of a tight fitting t-shirt.
 When the shirt is worn while sleeping, it can prevent the wearer from rolling on to their back.

-Pillows and Pads - make sleeping on your side more comfortable.
+Pillows and pads make sleeping on your side more comfortable

 - The home remedy of strategically placing pillows in bed to support side sleeping is easy to try.
 Body pillows, with their longer shapes, are specially designed to support comfortable side sleeping.

-Wearable belts - discourage back sleeping by making it uncomfortable.
+Wearable belts discourage back sleeping by making it uncomfortable

 - Rematee: These bumper belts and shirts are purchased over the counter.
-The smooth, bumpy pads, worn on the back, keep the sleeper from rolling into anything other than a side or stomach sleeping position.
+The smooth, bumpy pads worn on the back keep the sleeper from rolling into anything other than a side or stomach sleeping position.

 - Slumberbump: An air bladder in the rear compartment creates a wedge that prevents the user from rolling into the supine sleep position.